Skip to main content Skip to footer

 Failure to look.

-• Drivers failing to look properly is the most common cause of UK road accidents.
+• Drivers failing to look properly is a common mistake we may all experience when driving.
 This can be the result of driver distraction, tiredness, or even a lack of familiarity with the route.

 • Tip!
 Stay alert while in the car – if you begin to feel tired or distracted, take a break and do not drive again until you become more focused.